|- candidate number||27192|

 - Serological precursors for rheumatoid arthritis: baseline.

-- Microbiological composition: baseline, 6 months, 3 years.
+- Microbiological composition: baseline.
 Within group 2 (patients with an increased risk of developing RA), a subgroup will be recognized, consisting of patients taking part in an already ongoing study (NL47550.048.13) on the effects of statins on the development of RA.
-In these patients, an extra timepoint at 3 months after baseline will be added for the microbiological composition.
+In these patients, an extra timepoint at 3 months and 6 months after baseline will be added for the microbiological composition.

 - Quantity of fluorescent dental plaque in relation to nutrition: baseline.